koculu/ZoneTree/docs/building-systems/partitioning-and-replication.md

 ## Replication

-Replication can be built above ZoneTree with application-level logs, WAL-derived streams, operation indexes, or domain events.
+Replication can be built above ZoneTree with application-level logs, domain events, custom write pipelines, and operation metadata.

 Operation indexes are useful as per-key freshness tokens.
 They are not a global distributed clock.